SAP-archive/sap-iot-samples/README.md

 ## iot-streaming-access-samples
-Sample consumer code in here allows you to deploy a cloud foundry java application to start consuming the streaming data from SAP IoT topics (both raw sensor data and processed data with business semantics)
+Sample consumer code in here allows you to deploy a cloud foundry java application to start consuming the streaming data from SAP IoT topics (both raw sensor data and processed data with business semantics).
+Please note that the feature can only be used with Early Adopter Access.

 # References
 To find all developer oriented material please refer to https://community.sap.com/topics/internet-of-things.